Dependent Scholarship Awards

 Program eligibility

-Applicant must be a dependent of a parent or legal guardian who is a full-time employee of Koch Industries, Inc.; Koch Holdings, LLC; 1888 Management, LLC; or any of their wholly-owned subsidiaries in the U.S. or Canada, with a minimum of one year of service by March 1, 2023 (does not apply to applicants who are renewing scholarships).
-All applications (for new and renewal scholarships) are accepted online only and must be submitted by March 1, 2023.
+Applicant must be a dependent of a parent or legal guardian who is a full-time employee of Koch, Inc. Koch Holdings, LLC, 1888 Management, LLC, or any of their wholly owned subsidiaries in the U.S. or Canada, with a minimum of one year of continuous service by March 1, 2026 (does not apply to applicants who are renewing scholarships).
+All applications (for new and renewal scholarships) are accepted online only and must be submitted by March 1, 2026.

 The following applicants are not eligible (does not apply to applicants who are renewing scholarships):

-• Dependents of employees serving on the Koch Industries, Inc.’s board of directors or as officers of Koch Industries, Inc. at the level of vice president or above.
+Dependents of employees serving on the Koch, Inc. board of directors or as officers of Koch, Inc. at the level of vice president or above.

-• Dependents of part-time employees or employees working on a contractual basis with Koch Industries, Inc. or any other Koch company.
+Dependents of part-time employees or employees working on a contractual basis with Koch, Inc. or any other Koch company.

 Scholarship selection

-In compliance with IRS regulations, a maximum of 25 percent of all qualified applications received may be awarded scholarships.
-This does not apply to renewal scholarships.
-Award decisions will be made by the Scholarship Selection Committee by May 1 and the committee’s decisions will be final.
-No employee or director of Koch Industries, Inc. or any of its subsidiaries serves on the Scholarship Committee.
-The committee will base its decisions on a variety of factors including essays, community and school involvement, and other application criteria.
+In compliance with IRS regulations, a maximum of 25 percent of all qualified applications received may be awarded scholarships (excluding renewal scholarships).
+The Scholarship Selection Committee will make award decisions by May 1, and the committee’s decisions will be final.
+No employee or director of Koch, Inc. or any of its subsidiaries serves on the Scholarship Committee.
+The committee will base its decisions on a variety of factors, including essays, community and school involvement, and other application criteria.

 Must have maintained status as a full-time student in good standing during the prior year and submit a completed renewal application by the March 1 deadline.
-Should a recipient fail to maintain these requirements, they should reapply for formal selection as a new applicant.
+If a recipient fails to meet these requirements, they must reapply for formal selection as a new applicant to be considered in the next application year.
 To reapply, recipients must complete all application and portfolio requirements.

 Application deadline